+86 1510-529-7925 [email protected]

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

-I know the Seagull brand from their cheap TLR cameras that they sell but I had never heard about the SLR cameras that they sold.
+I know the Seagull brand from their cheap TLR cameras, but I had never heard about the SLR cameras they sold.
 I took the brochure with me when I left the village and looked online to see if I could find the camera.
-Sure enough, they were readily available here in mainland China so I ordered one that seemed to be in good condition.
+Sure enough, they were readily available here in mainland China, so I ordered one that seemed to be in good condition.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

-The camera arrived with the camera box, manual/brochure, leather case and a 58mm F2 lens.
-The camera seemed relatively heavy and well made.
-Not as heavy as my Nikon F2 but still it was a hefty beast.
-The Seagull DF-1 is constructed out of metal, I can’t find any plastics on this camera, and it feels solid.
-There is no give on the top plate of the camera and and the buttons and dials feel good enough when operating.
+The camera arrived with the box, manual/brochure, leather case, and a 58mm F2 lens.
+The camera seemed relatively heavy and well-made.
+Not as heavy as my Nikon F2, but still, it was a hefty beast.
+The Seagull DF-1 is constructed out of metal; I can’t find any plastics on this camera, and it feels solid.
+There is no give on the top plate of the camera, and the buttons and dials feel good enough when operating.
 The only part of the camera that feels flimsy is the self-timer switch.
-I pulled the self-timer switch down to test it, and it felt flimsy and it got stuck on the first attempt to test it.
+I pulled the self-timer switch down to test it, and it felt flimsy and got stuck on the first attempt.
 But the rest of the camera feels much better than the self-timer and works well.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review